-Pilot regions are located exhibits big differences in the nature and extent of population shrinkage.
+Quite obviously, smaller units might easily show higher degrees of growth or decline.
+Second, the total size of the population in a LAU 2 unit characterises the level of urbanisation in the region.
+It also shows whether population decline is more typical for rural or urban or all LAU 2 units.
+Population change in the NUTS 3 regions in which the Pilot regions76 are located exhibits big differences in the nature and extent of population shrinkage.
 In Germany the rural Saale-Orla-Kreis Region is located on the inner-country border between Thüringen and Bayern.
 It has undergone rapid depopulation, occurring in all the municipalities and towns.
-The impact of shrinkage is profound with a population decline of more than 20 per cent between 2001 and 2011.
+The impact of shrinkage is profound, with a population decline of more than 20 per cent between 2001 and 2011.
 A slightly less rapid population decline is occurring in Jasz-Nagykun-Szolnok Region in Hungary, and further shrinkage and convergence with the German pattern is to be expected.
-In Cuneo Region in Italy, population decline seems to be significant only in the sparsely populated high mountains regions.
+In Cuneo Region (Po Valley) in Italy, population decline seems to be significant only in the sparsely populated high mountains regions.
 The more densely populated lowlands are experiencing population growth.
 A different situation can be observed in the last three NUTS 3 regions.
-Krakowski and Oswiecimski Regions in Poland are shrinking only in their peripheral parts; the municipalities closer to Krakow are influenced by suburbanisation and are showing population growth.
+Krakowski and Oswiecimski Regions in Poland (north-western Małopolska) are decreasing in total population number only in their peripheral parts; the municipalities closer to Krakow are influenced by suburbanisation and are showing population growth.
 A similar situation is in the municipalities around Maribor in Slovenia, but Maribor as a city itself is losing population.
-The same case is the Ústí Region, where the population in big cities is decreasing, while their hinterlands are experiencing population growth.
+The same case is the Ústí Region (Vejprty region), where the population in big cities is quickly decreasing, while their hinterlands are experiencing population growth.
 Smaller rural municipalities in the region's periphery are vulnerable to population shrinkage, too.
+From policy development point of view it is crucial to highlight that the local governments of all these regions perceive that they have problems with a decreasing population size in their territory or a part of it.
+But when comparable data on the urbanisation level and population change in the last ten years are collected and displayed in the form of maps it becomes evident that the pace, extent, and spatial pattern of shrinkage differ in a considerable way.
+This comparison offers a direct link for policy learning opportunities.
+Regions that are less advanced in the process of population shrinkage can learn from the experiences and policies applied in regions that are more advanced in that process.